Hybrid Theory: Composition

 The music video won the Best Rock Video award at the 2002 MTV Video Music Awards.

-"Points of Authority", the fourth track on the album, has its own music video that can be found on Frat Party at the Pankake Festival, the band's first DVD.
+"Points of Authority", the fourth track on the album, was not released as an official single.
+However, a music video was filmed for it which can be found on Frat Party at the Pankake Festival, the band's first DVD.
 Drummer Rob Bourdon describes the recording process of the song: "Brad wrote this riff, then went home.
 Mike decided to cut it up into different pieces and rearranged them on the computer [...]
 Brad had to learn his own part from the computer."
 Regarding the song, Delson praised Shinoda's skill, describing him as "a genius" and "Trent Reznor-talented".

+The Japanese version of the album includes the bonus tracks "My December" and "High Voltage", both of which are departures from the aggressive sound of the rest of the album.
+"My December" was originally conceived for the KROQ Almost Acoustic Christmas concert in 2000, where it debuted and its first recording took place; the song touches on the subject of homesickness while touring, and Shinoda wrote the song in about two hours.
+"High Voltage" is a hip-hop track featuring almost no guitar, and was re-recorded from the band's self-titled EP.
+Originally, Hybrid Theory was to have 13 tracks, with "High Voltage" slotted into the twelfth track between "Cure for the Itch" and "Pushing Me Away".
+Warner Bros. was already nervous about Linkin Park's sonic ambitions, and viewed the inclusion of "High Voltage" in the final track listing as a significant risk.
+The band was asked to choose between keeping the song or Shinoda's rap verses on "In The End", and the group opted to omit "High Voltage" from the standard edition of the album.
+"High Voltage" has been described as a fan-favorite among Shinoda's individual work.
+Both "My December" and "High Voltage" also appeared as B-sides on international versions of the "One Step Closer" single.

 Artwork

 With Hybrid Theory being Linkin Park's first album, Mike Shinoda, who had worked as a graphic designer before becoming a professional musician, has stated that the band had looked through books for inspiration on how to present themselves for the first time.
 The result was a winged-soldier which Shinoda illustrated himself.
 According to Chester Bennington, the idea of the soldier with dragonfly wings was to describe the blending of hard and soft musical elements by the use of the jaded looks of the soldier and frail touches of the wings.
 The art style was largely influenced by stencil graffiti, including early works by Banksy.
 The cover also features scrambled lyrics of the album's songs within the background, though the lyrics of "One Step Closer" are the most prominent.